-As you age, the growth process can slow down thanks to a decreased metabolism and changes in the hair follicles that are responsible for generating new hairs.
+As you age, the growth process can slow down for various reasons, including decreased metabolism, hormone changes, and changes in the hair follicles that are responsible for generating new hairs.

 Folic acid is the synthetic form of folate, a type of B vitamin.
 When found naturally in foods, this nutrient is called folate.
-The folate in fortified foods and supplements is manufactured and is called folic acid.
-Although known by two different names, folate and folic acid function in the same way.
+The manufactured version of this nutrient in fortified foods and supplements is called folic acid.
+Despite the different names, folate and folic acid function in the same way.

 - pale skin

 - pigmentation changes in your hair and nails

 - severe fatigue

 If you’re not deficient in folate, you don’t have to take a folic acid supplement for healthy hair.
 Any more than 400 mcg a day won’t make your hair grow faster.

 In fact, taking too much folic acid can be unsafe.
 A folic acid overdose can occur when you take too many supplements or eat a high amount of fortified foods, but not if you eat folate in natural foods.
 Taking more than 1,000 mcg per day can hide signs of vitamin B-12 deficiency, leading to nerve damage, according to the

 Folic acid is typically included in vitamin B complex supplements.
 It’s also found in multivitamins and sold as a separate supplement.
 All supplements vary, so make sure there is 100 percent of the daily value you need included.
 Speak to your healthcare provider about appropriate intake for your needs and which supplements may be best for you.

 You may have noticed that many women who are pregnant experience healthier hair growth.
 This is likely due to folic acid and not the pregnancy itself.